twilio/conversations-ios/README.md

 In your Build Settings, you will also need to modify `Other Linker Flags` to include `-ObjC.`

-As of the latest release of Xcode (currently 13.2), there is a [known issue](https://bugs.swift.org/browse/SR-13343) with consuming binary frameworks distributed via Swift Package Manager.
+There is a [known issue](https://bugs.swift.org/browse/SR-13343) with consuming binary frameworks distributed via Swift Package Manager.
 The current workaround to this issue is to add a `Run Script Phase` to the `Build Phases` of your Xcode project.
 This `Run Script Phase` should come **after** the `Embed Frameworks` build phase.
 This new `Run Script Phase` should contain the following code:

 ```sh
 find "${CODESIGNING_FOLDER_PATH}" -name '*.framework' -print0 | while read -d $'\0' framework